systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 Note that any new changes made to the Model will automatically open a new Change Set and will appear in the `Changes Panel` as `Proposed Changes`.

-You can inspect the data about your created Resources by selecting the relevant Asset and clicking the on the Resources tab of the `Selected Assets Panel`.
+You can inspect the data about your created Resources by selecting the relevant Asset and clicking on the Resources tab of the `Selected Assets Panel`.
 Try it with your `EC2 Instance`: open the Resources tab, and notice that once AWS has provisioned your `EC2 Instance` the State will switch to running.

 ![Running state on Ec2 Instance](/tutorial-img/03-deploy_containerized_app/running_state_on_ec2_instance.png)